 OUR WORK WITH GOVERNMENT

-A large part of our work has involved an ongoing dialogue with government and we have developed a close relationship with departments such as Defra and MPs across the house including Rebecca Pow - our champion from the offset - Zac Goldsmith, Michael Gove, Caroline Lucas, Sue Hayman, Kerry McCarthy and more.
+A large part of our work has involved an ongoing dialogue with government, and developing close relationships with departments such as Defra, BEIS and the Treasury as well as MPs across the house.

 We provided a detailed response to the government’s 25 Year Plan for the Environment and convened a parliamentary event focusing on soils in the Plan, with speakers including Minister for Farming George Eustice and Zac Goldsmith MP.
 View the full report and videos of all speakers here.

 Our parliamentary launch event, held at Portcullis House, Westminster, in October 2017 and hosted by our champion Rebecca Pow MP, featured speakers from government including Secretary of State Michael Gove and Baroness Young of the House of Lords.
 Details can be found here.